Key Takeaways

 Hours and Overtime

-You will find that the Virginia labor laws do not have rules overseeing the reimbursement of overtime.
+Virginia labor laws do not have specific rules governing overtime pay.
 Federal overtime rules are relevant.
-Virginia employers, under the FLSA, will pay workers time and a half, especially if they work over 40 hours for one week.
+Virginia employers, under the FLSA, will pay employees time and a half, especially if they work over 40 hours for one week.

 • If the worker fits into an exemption to the overtime rules (for instance, the worker is a compensated manager as described by the law), the worker is an exempted worker, which means the worker is not qualified for overtime.